SergioRoldan/Seths-Network/README.md

 ![Empty account](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/account_empty.JPG?raw=true)

 If you click on Create Channel the view of the app will change, a form to create a channel will appear with three inputs and a submit button.
 To create a channel just introduce the amount locked in the channel (e.g. 1) in Ethers using dot notation for floats, the destinatary (e.g. 0xf17f52151EbEF6C7334FAD080c5704D77216b732) in Ethereum address format, and the time the channel will remain open (e.g. 20) in days being the number an integer.
 Finally submit clicking on Create Channel.
 A message indicating the status of the transaction will appear on top of the form.
-Once the notification is succesfully mined by the blockchain, the app will navigate back to the page where our account info appear.
+Once the notification is successfully mined by the blockchain, the app will navigate back to the page where our account info appears.
 Now a new table will be displayed including the new created channel with a search bar to filter the channels.
-Also 3 new notification will be fired, two are the events generated by the factory when a new channel is created and the other is the notification generated when a succesful transaction has been executed in the blockchain.
+Also 3 new notification will be fired, two are the events generated by the factory when a new channel is created and the other is the notification generated when a successful transaction has been executed in the blockchain.

 ![Create channel empty](https://github.com/SergioRoldan/Angular6-Truffle-Electron-Dapp-Box/blob/master/figures/createchannel.JPG?raw=true)